Evelin Kaufer

 Evelin Kaufer (later Schmuck; born 22 February 1953, in Sohland an der Spree) is a retired East German sprinter who competed in the 100 metres.

+Career and family

 At the 1972 Summer Olympics in Munich Kaufer reached the heats of the 100 m and won a silver medal in the 4 × 100 m relay with her teammates Christina Heinich, Bärbel Struppert and Renate Stecher.

 Kaufer competed for the club SC Einheit Dresden during her active career.
 She married the DDR-Oberliga footballer Udo Schmuck.